-Next the averages and the medians from all $m = 10\ 000$ values of the above list of variables were calculated.
+Next the averages and the medians from all $m = 10\,000$ values of the above list of variables were calculated.
 For $x{(10)}$ the averages and the medians are plotted in the right panel of Figure 5.11, over the curve T(x) of the parent variable.
-In all cases these empirical estimates fully agree (the points coincide) with the theoretical ones, with one exception: The theoretical average of $T(x{(10)})$ is $\infty$ , while the sample estimate is necessarily a finite value, yet a very large one (>100D).
+In all cases these empirical estimates fully agree

+(the points coincide) with the theoretical estimates, with one exception: The theoretical average of $T(x{(10)})$ is $\infty$ , while the sample estimate is necessarily a finite value, yet a very large one (>100D).
 Generally, the plot shows that the differences between the different options for assigning return period to the largest value (represented by the different points) can be substantial.
-The points corresponding to $\ln T(x{(10)})$ and $x{(10)}$ look the more balanced choices, as already discussed.
+The points corresponding to $\ln T(x{(10)})$ and $x{(10)}$ look the more balanced choices, thus confirming what has already been discussed.